aurorawalberg/astro-blog/src/content/blog/implementing-react-hook-form-with-nextjs-14-and-server-actions.md

   ...
 ```

-We pass the initial data and a function we can call to update data optimistically.
+We pass the initial data and a function to update data optimistically.
 We can use the `optimisticJokes` return value somewhere else to display the data.

 Then we add the `addOptimisticJoke()` inside our `onSubmit()` function.